vardon000/g2ray/README.md

 · Limitation: Only works if you can access GitHub Codespaces.
 It does not run on a local machine or regular server.
 · Cost: GitHub offers free Codespace hours (e.g., 120 core-hours/month).
 The script reminds you to stop the Codespace when not in use.

-- Todo
+### Todo

+# VLESS Configuration & Security Checklist

-1. Customize the VLESS Configuration
+## 1. Customize the VLESS Configuration

 The auto-generated config might use default settings.
 You can modify:

-[ ]· Port number (change from 443 to something else)
+- [ ] Port number (change from 443 to something else)
-[ ]· UUID (generate your own for better security)
+- [ ] UUID (generate your own for better security)
-[ ]· Fingerprint & security settings
+- [ ] Fingerprint & security settings
-[ ].
-Or Random
+- [ ] Or Random

-2. Security Hardening (Recommended)
+## 2. Security Hardening (Recommended)

 Since this is unaudited code:

-[ ].
-Audit all shell scripts for backdoors or data exfiltration [ ]· Change default encryption settings
+- [ ] Audit all shell scripts for backdoors or data exfiltration
+- [ ] Change default encryption settings
-[ ]· Add a firewall rules to restrict access to your IP only [ ]· Remove any telemetry or external pings in the code
+- [ ] Add firewall rules to restrict access to your IP only
+- [ ] Remove any telemetry or external pings in the code

-3. Create a One-click Deploy Button
+## 3. Create a One-click Deploy Button

 Add badges to your README for:

-[ ]· Deploy to Codespaces
+- [ ] Deploy to Codespaces

 ## support the main developer
 - [buy me a coffee](https://www.buymeacoffee.com/amiremohamadi)